MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SOAP-Web-Service-URIs.md

 ---
 title: "SOAP Web Service URIs"
-description: Describes SOAP web service URIs and contains examples. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Describes SOAP web service URIs and contains examples.
+Web service users can discover published web services by pointing a browser or a tool such as the Web Services Discovery Tool at the computer running nav_server and getting a list of available services. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na